opendocsg/slw-judgments-backfill/2014_SGHC_215/report.md

 59     In the course of the accused’s cross-examination, the Prosecution enquired about his previous deliveries for Prabha which were referred to in his examination-in-chief.
 The Defence objected to the line of questioning on the basis that it was similar fact evidence and therefore prejudicial to the accused.
 I overruled the objection and my reasons are as follows.

 60     The purpose for which the evidence is sought to be admitted is important.
-The Court of Appeal in _Tan Meng Jee v Public Prosecutor_ [1996] 2 SLR(R) 178 explained at [37]–[42] when similar facts evidence can be used and held that:
+The Court of Appeal in _Tan Meng Jee v Public Prosecutor_ <span class="citation">[1996] 2 SLR(R) 178</span> explained at [37]–[42] when similar facts evidence can be used and held that:

  37 It is important to establish the purpose for which the evidence was relied upon in order that we can discern its relevance under the Evidence Act and, therefore, its admissibility. ...